-Tsedang is situated in the Yarlung Tsangpo valley, Its situated at the 183 km, south-west of Lhasa.
-The land is very fertile and historical records says about Tsedang being a forested place in ancient time. later it become a farm land.
-The place holds a great significant in our history and spiritual life.
-Tsedang is said to be must visit place for some one’s life time.
-There are many attractions in Tsedang, that are first in Tibet.
-The first fort, the first town, the first farm land, and the first monastery.
+Tsedang is situated in the Yarlung Tsangpo valley, Its situated at the 183 km, southwest of Lhasa.
+The land is very fertile and historical records say about Tsedang being a forested place in ancient time. later it becomes a farmland.
+The place holds a great significance in our history and spiritual life.
+Tsedang is said to be must visit place for some one’s lifetime.
+There are many attractions in Tsedang, that is first in Tibet.
+The first fort, the first town, the first farmland, and the first monastery.

 According to the legendary tale about the origin of Tibetan people.
-It is at the Tsadang, where a compassionate monkey and a ogress married, they had six offspring which were the first Tibetans.
-From Six children we gradually have a six different sub race in Tibetan.
-Tsedang had got its name from this legendary tale, as the place has become the play ground for those children.
-Tsedang in Tibetan means the play ground.
+It is at the Tsadang, where a compassionate monkey and an ogress married, they had six offspring which were the first Tibetans.
+Six children we gradually have a six different subrace in Tibetan.
+Tsedang had got its name from this legendary tale, as the place has become the playground for those children.
+Tsedang in Tibetan means the playground.

 We believe the monkey is the reincarnation of Avalokitesvara and the ogress was the reincarnation of Tara.

 Here are two most popular tourist attractions in Region